 Backup & Synchronization

 Backed up: When on the campus network, your computer is configured to save files (Desktop, My Documents & Favorites folders) immediately to our servers.
 These files are synchronized to your local computer in an encrypted format.
-This ensures they are available when the network is not accessible (off campus, on a plane, etc).
+This ensures they are available when the network is inaccessible (off campus, on a plane, etc).

 FAQ